The billion dollar question: How can Temu sell products so cheaply?

 But over the next few months, she spent more than $300 on several other items -- some of which also didn't work out.
 She found the return process a little more inconvenient.

-Gianone has some other complaints as well, mostly about the barrage of emails she gets with incentives to keep shopping.
+Gianone also has some other complaints, mainly about the barrage of emails she gets with incentives to keep shopping.

 The Better Business Bureau currently gives Temu a C+.
 Its BBB customer review rating shows 2.5 out of 5 stars.

-The CBS 2 Investigators asked the Federal Trade Commission, through a public records request, for how many complaints it has received since Temu began operating in September 2022.
+Through a public records request, the CBS 2 Investigators asked the Federal Trade Commission how many complaints it has received since Temu began operating in September 2022.

-The complaints get to the FTC from a variety of sources including filed by the consumer directly, passed on from the BBB or referred from other state and federal agencies tasked with protecting consumers.
+The complaints get to the FTC from various sources, including those filed by the consumer directly, passed on from the BBB, or referred from other state and federal agencies tasked with protecting consumers.

 The majority of those complaints, 74%, involve issues relating to online shopping.